Indezine Logo

 5. Nine or More Slide Layouts?

-7. To change the layout of the active slide to another type, click on another thumbnail that represents a different layout in the same sub-menu that is shown in Figure 2.
+7. To change the layout of the active slide to another type, click on another thumbnail that represents a different layout in the same sub-menu, as shown in Figure 2, above.

 8. Alternatively, select the slide whose layout you want to change and access the Home tab on the Ribbon.
-Click the Layout button to bring up the Slide Layout drop-down gallery, as shown in Figure 3.
-Note that the Slide Layout drop-down gallery provides the same options as shown in the sub-menu shown within Figure 2.
+Click the Layout button to bring up the Slide Layout drop-down gallery, as shown in Figure 3, below.
+Note that the Slide Layout drop-down gallery provides the same options, as shown in the sub-menu shown within Figure 2.
 Thereafter, click any of the other Slide Layouts available.
 In Figure 3, you can see the Blank Slide Layout being selected.

 9. Slide Layouts drop-down gallery